Ecuador & The Galápagos

 11 days from £9,100 pp incl. flights Silver Origin

-Discover the volcanic Galápagos Islands in sleek, sophisticated style onboard Silver Origin.
-Be enchanted by the incredible biodiversity of the region, home to many creatures found nowhere else on Earth.
+Set sail around the north-central region of the Galápagos in sleek, sophisticated style.
+Be enchanted by the incredible biodiversity of the region, home to creatures found nowhere else on Earth.

 Ecuador and the Galápagos

 14 days from £11,155 pp incl. flights Silver Origin

 Explore Ecuador by land and sea, from the rich history of the capital Quito to a luxury rainforest lodge and on to the abundance of wildlife in the far-flung Galápagos.